-When a loan is considered to be definitively uncollectable (e.g. by a court decision) or the Group decides to forgive the debt or cede its rights on the loan to third parties, this is written off, as mentioned above.
+The write-off of financial instruments from assets occurs when a financial instrument is considered to be definitively uncollectable (e.g. by a court decision) or when the Group decides to forgive the debt or cede its rights on the loan to third parties, this is written off, as mentioned above.
 Loans are only proposed for write-off when all the steps of the procedure have been taken and there are no realistic expectations of recovering the full amount of the outstanding loan.

-Loans written off from assets are recorded in off-balance sheet captions when they are derecognised in the Balance Sheet.
+Financial instruments written off from assets are recorded in off-balance sheet captions when they are derecognised in the Balance Sheet.
 The entries in off-balance sheet captions remain until the liabilities of each credit operation are definitively eliminated, either by payment or by formal cessation of the right to receive within the legal and contractual terms applicable (for example: forgiving the debt, court sentence or definitive cession of past due loans), notwithstanding that all off-balance sheet records may be kept relating to clients with credit operations recorded in the Balance Sheet.

-Loans written off from assets and recorded in off-balance sheet captions are maintained at the amount to which the institution is entitled, within the legal and contractual terms applicable, regardless of expectations of collecting the payment.
+Financial instruments written off from assets and recorded in off-balance sheet captions are maintained at the amount to which the institution is entitled, within the legal and contractual terms applicable, regardless of expectations of collecting the payment.

-The accounting records in off-balance sheet captions relating to loans written off from assets are adequately supported to permit the systematic reconciliation of their components aggregated with outgoing movements due to the writing off of loans from assets.
+The accounting records in off-balance sheet captions relating to financial instruments written off from assets are adequately supported to permit the systematic reconciliation of their components aggregated with outgoing movements due to the writing off of loans from assets.